Monty Hall problem: Simple solutions

 As Keith Devlin says, "By opening his door, Monty is saying to the contestant 'There are two doors you did not choose, and the probability that the prize is behind one of them is 2/3.
 I'll help you by using my knowledge of where the prize is to open one of those two doors to show you that it does not hide the prize.
 You can now take advantage of this additional information.
 Your choice of door A has a chance of 1 in 3 of being the winner.
 I have not changed that.
 But by eliminating door C, I have shown you that the probability that door B hides the prize is 2 in 3.'"

-Vos Savant suggests that the solution will be more intuitive with 1,000,000 doors rather than 3.
+Savant suggests that the solution will be more intuitive with 1,000,000 doors rather than 3.
 In this case, there are 999,999 doors with goats behind them and one door with a prize.
 After the player picks a door, the host opens 999,998 of the remaining doors.
 On average, in 999,999 times out of 1,000,000, the remaining door will contain the prize.
 Intuitively, the player should ask how likely it is that, given a million doors, they managed to pick the right one initially.
-Stibel et al proposed that working memory demand is taxed during the Monty Hall problem and that this forces people to "collapse" their choices into two equally probable options.
-They report that when the number of options is increased to more than 7 choices (7 doors), people tend to switch more often; however, most contestants still incorrectly judge the probability of success at 50:50.
+Stibel et al. proposed that working memory demand is taxed during the Monty Hall problem and that this forces people to "collapse" their choices into two equally probable options.
+They report that when the number of options is increased to more than 7 people tend to switch more often; however, most contestants still incorrectly judge the probability of success to be 50%.